nelsongaillard/p8105_final/p8105_final.md

 environmental conditions.
 Examining how MTA ridership fluctuated with changing case counts and weather conditions can help identify which factors most strongly affected transit demand, and how long recovery took across time and boroughs.
-These nsights can guide policy around public health preparedness, transit safety, and infrastructure planning under climate variability.
+These insights can guide policy around public health preparedness, transit safety, and infrastructure planning under climate variability.